bravoalpha79/k9-zen/README.md

 The languages, frameworks, libraries, and other tools used during this project:

 - HTML5 for page basic structure and content;
-- CSS for content styling;
+- CSS3 for content styling;
 - [Bootstrap](https://getbootstrap.com/) was used for grid layout, responsive design, navigation bar and modal implementation, and some additional styling (Jumbotron, buttons);
 - Fonts were obtained from [Google Fonts](https://fonts.google.com/);
 - Icons were obtained from [Font Awesome](https://fontawesome.com/);
-- The "perfect background image" CSS code snippet was obtained from [CSS-tricks](https://css-tricks.com/).
+- [W3C Markup Validation Service](https://validator.w3.org/) was used to validate HTML and CSS code;
+- [W3schools.com Color Converter](https://www.w3schools.com/colors/colors_converter.asp) was used to convert colours between default, HEX and RGB;
+- Google Chrome Developer Tools were used for debugging and as a styling aid.

 ## Testing